nhoizey/nicolas-hoizey.photo/src/collections/photos/the-typical-country-town-street/index.md

   alt_text: true
 ---

-Njoro is an agricultural town 18 km west south west of Nakuru, Kenya situated on the western rim of the Rift Valley.
+Njoro is an agricultural town 18 km west south west of Nakuru, Kenya, situated on the western rim of the Rift Valley.